dbc60/blog/content/note/monitoring-windows-volumes-and-directory-paths.md

 }
 ```

 So, first we pre-process the list of URL patterns into a directed graph (a nested associative array) of tokens using the function above.
-This way, we only have to traverse teh graph once for exact matches, and a bit more to find wildcard matches.
+This way, we only have to traverse the graph once for exact matches, and a bit more to find wildcard matches.
 We mark the end of our patterns against which to match by hanging a special symbol, such as "`%!%!%`" off that node.

 Here's the function to build the graph: